 The coronavirus is dominating the news.
 Media worldwide have little space to spare for news unrelated to the current pandemic.
 Few have probably heard of the category 5 Tropical Cyclone Harold that hit Vanuatu on 6 April and brought widespread damage—only five years after the country suffered from Tropical Cyclone Pam, the strongest cyclone on record.More

 Aliénor Parmentier graduated from PSIA in 2017.
 The very next day, she created her own consulting agency for innovative, collaborative and sustainable projects.
 She participated in the creation of a zero waste café in Lorient, Code Ø, and is the head of communications and zero waste workshops there.More

 A committed ecologist and graduate of Sciences Po in 2015, Tiphaine Guerout has channeled her entrepreneurial ambition towards an environmental cause.
 She is the founder of Koovee, a startup that offers an alternative to disposable plastic cutlery: forks and spoons made of biscuit, made in France, that have the particularity of being sufficiently resistant so that one can eat with them.
 Interview with a young graduate who hopes to flood the French and European markets in the years to come.

-"One of a kind and indispensable": these are the terms FNSP President Olivier Duhamel used to welcome Bruno Latour to the podium of the Boutmy amphitheatre.
-Latour, the celebrated philosopher and anthropologist, proceeded to deliver a powerful speech on the environmental crisis.
+"One of a kind and indispensable": these are the terms FNSP President Olivier Duhamel used to welcome Bruno Latour to the podium of the Boutmy amphitheatre in September 2019, at the start of the 2019-2020 academic year.
+Latour, the celebrated philosopher and anthropologist, proceeded to deliver a powerful lecture on the urgency of the environmental crisis.
 How can we measure the change our planet is undergoing, and how can we respond to it?
-Here is a key moment of this year's back-to-school season of inaugural lectures centred around climate and ecology.More
+Here is a recap of a key moment of this past year's back-to-school season centred around climate and ecology. #KeepLearning.More